Kiln dried logs – frequently asked questions

 4. Once the logs have been cut, they are put into a red-hot kiln to reduce moisture content (making them even drier than regular seasoned logs).

-5. After the logs have been toasted in the kiln, they are tested by quality control to make sure they contain less than 20% moisture (logs don’t burn very well when they contain too much moisture).
+5. After the logs have been baked in the kiln, they are tested by quality control to make sure they contain less than 20% moisture.

 How many logs should I order?

 All stoves and open fires are different, however we’ve put together some estimates for different use-types:

 For occasional use, you’ll most likely need either the 30-bag pallet or the 0.8m3 bulk bag.
 The bulk bag is equivalent to 24 small bags or nets of logs.

 For moderate use (2 to 3 fires per week), either the 50-bag pallet or the 1.2m3 bulk bag will most likely suit your needs.
 The bulk bag is equivalent to 36 small bags or nets of logs.